cloudbeds/cloudbeds-api-python/cloudbeds_pms_v1_3/docs/HotelApi.md

 getHotelDetails

-Returns the details of a specific hotel, identified by "propertyID"
+Returns the details of a specific hotel, identified by \"propertyID\"

 ### Example